mwmlln/hangman/README.md

     <img src="ss_images/category_while_repeat_python_tutor.jpg" width="500"> </details>

 ### Known error present:
-When grave accent symbol (`) and enter key is pressed in inpput, the program behaves like two input was performed.
+When grave accent symbol (`) and enter key is pressed in inpput, the program sometimes behaves like two input was performed.
 This causes some of the process to be skipped or repeated depending on the validation set for the input.

 <details><summary>Grave accent(backtick) error</summary>
     <img src="ss_images/backtick_error_ss.jpg" width="500"> </details>